Minhao-Zhang/obsidian-mcp-server/README.md

 4. Copy the `main.js`, `manifest.json`, and `styles.css` files into your Obsidian vault's `.obsidian/plugins/mcp-server/` directory.
 5. Reload Obsidian and enable the plugin.

-## Known Issue
+## Known Issue & Limitations

-If your vault contains a lot of notes, the indexing process would fail as the database cannot be saved to a single local file.
-This will happen if the `orama.json` file is larger than 512MB.
-There is no workaround for this yet.
-You can try to reduce the number of notes in your vault or use a different vector database that supports sharding (like Pinecone).
+1. **File Size Limit**: If your vault contains many notes, indexing may fail when the `orama.json` file exceeds 512MB.
+Currently there is no workaround except to reduce note/chunk count.

-## OramaDB Limitation

-OramaDB stores floating point numbers in raw string form.
-This can cause the database size to increase rapidly, especially when indexing large vaults with many numerical values.
-This is a known limitation of the current implementation.
+2. **Number Storage**: OramaDB stores floating point numbers as raw strings, which can rapidly increase database size.